SoftUni/Programming-Basics-Book-Java-EN/chapter-09-problems-for-champions.md

 **Another example**: `weight("cadae") = weight("cade") = 1 * 47 + 2 * 5 + 3 * 7 + 4 * (-32) = -50`.

-### Input Data
+### Input data

 The input data is read from the console.
 It consists of two numbers:
 * The number for our **start**.
 * The number for our **end**.

 Input data will always be valid and will always be in the format described.
-No need to check.
+There is no need to check.

-### Output Data
+### Output data

-The result should be printed on the console as a sequence of strings, **arranged in alphabetical order**.
+The result should be printed on the console as a sequence of strings, **sorted in alphabetical order**.
 Each string must be separated from the next one by a single space.
 If the weight of any of the 5 letter strings does not exist within the specified range, print "**No**".

 ### Constraints